liquidlegs/liquidleg-hacking-walkthroughs/machines/easy/optimum/optimum.md

 However, winpeas wasent overly helpful.
 At this point I went back to my reverse shell and entered the command `systeminfo` to see if I could get the exact Operating system build number and perform a manual search online.

-While searching I found that the machine was potentially vulnerable to [MS16_032](https://www.exploit-db.com/exploits/39719)
+While searching online I found that the machine was potentially vulnerable to [MS16_032](https://www.exploit-db.com/exploits/39719)

 I was also able to verify this when I backgrounded the metasploit session with the `background` command and executed the handy dandy exploit suggester.
 ```go